mongodb/docs/source/reference/mongotop.rst

    activity.
 You can issue a simple operation in the :program:`mongo` shell to generate activity so that an specific namespace appears on the page.

+TODO ", and includes" should this be ", which includes"?

 .. data:: total